Province of New Hampshire: Early English settlement

 Permanent English settlement began after land grants were issued in 1622 to John Mason and Sir Ferdinando Gorges for the territory between the Merrimack and Sagadahoc (Kennebec) rivers, roughly encompassing present-day New Hampshire and western Maine.
-Settlers, whose early leaders included David Thomson, Edward Hilton and his brother William Hilton, began settling the New Hampshire coast as early as 1623, and eventually expanded along the shores of the Piscataqua River and the Great Bay.
+Settlers, whose early leaders included David Thomson, Edward Hilton and his brother William Hilton, began settling the New Hampshire coast as early as 1623, and eventually expanded along the shores of the Piscataqua River and Great Bay.
 These settlers were mostly intending to profit from the local fisheries.
 Mason and Gorges, neither of whom ever came to New England, divided their claims along the Piscataqua River in 1629.
-Mason took the territory between the Piscataqua and Merrimack, and called it "New Hampshire", after the English county of Hampshire.
+Mason took the territory between the Piscataqua and Merrimack and called it "New Hampshire", after the English county of Hampshire.

 Conflicts between holders of grants issued by Mason and Gorges concerning their boundaries eventually led to a need for more active management.
 In 1630, Captain Walter Neale was sent as chief agent and governor of the lower settlements on the Piscataqua (including Strawbery Banke, present-day Portsmouth), and in 1631 Captain Thomas Wiggin was sent to govern the upper settlements, comprising modern-day Dover, Durham and Stratham.
 After Mason died in 1635, the colonists and employees of Mason appropriated many of his holdings to themselves.
 Exeter was founded in 1638 by John Wheelwright, after he had been banished from the neighboring Massachusetts Bay Colony for defending the teachings of Anne Hutchinson, his sister-in-law.
 In the absence of granting authority from anyone associated with the Masons, Wheelwright's party purchased the land from local Indians.
 His party included William Wentworth, whose descendants came to play a major role in colonial history.
 Around the same time, others unhappy with the strict Puritan rule in Massachusetts settled in Dover, while Puritans from Massachusetts settled what eventually became Hampton.

 Because of a general lack of government, the New Hampshire settlements sought the protection of their larger neighbor to the south, the Massachusetts Bay Colony.
 In 1641, they collectively agreed to be governed from Massachusetts, provided the towns retained self-rule, and that Congregational Church membership was not required for their voters (as it was in Massachusetts).
 The settlements formed part of that colony until 1679, sending representatives to the Massachusetts legislature in Boston.
 Mason's heirs were in the meantime active in England, seeking to regain control of their territory, and Massachusetts was coming under increasing scrutiny by King Charles II.
 In 1679, Charles issued a charter establishing the Province of New Hampshire, with John Cutt as its first president.